phpman > man > mutt(1)

 DESCRIPTION

-mail under unix operating systems, including support for color terminals, MIME, OpenPGP,
+under unix operating systems, including support for color terminals, MIME, OpenPGP, and a

-A copy of the full manual is located in /usr/share/doc/mutt, in text, HTML, and/or PDF
+copy of the full manual is located in /usr/share/doc/mutt, in text, HTML, and/or PDF format.

 OPTIONS